AryaRajeev08/IITM-Mini-Project/Password Policy/README.md

-# 🔐 PostgreSQL User Management System
+# 🔐 PostgreSQL Password Policy Enhancement

 This PostgreSQL script implements a secure user management system with enforced password policies, password expiration, and history tracking.
 It includes triggers, functions, and automated cron jobs to maintain security standards for stored user credentials.